 More than thirty years ago, after a term of solitary retreat, Hogen-san assumed responsibility for a vacant Soto temple.
 It is located in a traditional farming community near the foot of Mount Fuji.
 Here he established a simple lifestyle with a daily schedule of meditation, yoga, running and organic gardening.
 Recently his son has taken over as abbot administering the religious needs of his village and Hogen-san has retired from formal duties.
 Following his retirement he has authorised a small number of teachers in Australia as future Dharma successors.

-He now spends many months of the year in Australia and keeps close correspondence with many friends and students worldwide, among them leading artists, humanitarians and philosophers.
+He now makes frequent trips to Australia and keeps close correspondence with many friends and students worldwide, among them leading artists, humanitarians and philosophers.

 Peter (Genjo) Bruza started zen practice in the late eighties with the Kanzeon Sangha (The Netherlands).
 His first teacher was Genno Roshi /(Kanzeon Sangha), who greatly helped him on The Way.
 After moving back to Australia he briefly studied within the Korean Kwan Um school of zen and then met is master, Hogen Yamahata at a sesshin near Byron Bay in 1995.
 Since then he has been studying under Hogen san's guidance and became a Dharma successor in August 2008.